cuichaox/visual-cells/README.md

 	  '(lambda ()
 	     (define-key slime-mode-map "\C-cv" 'visual-exp)))
 ```
-Start your Emacs and  run slime, Open a lisp file in 'slime-mode'.<br>
+Start your Emacs and  run slime, Open a lisp file.<br>
 Move the point to end of a s-expresion, press "Ctrl+C V", the graphical display of the s-expression  will open  in Eamcs .<br>
 ![slime-screenshot.png](https://raw.githubusercontent.com/cuichaox/visual-cells/master/demo/slime-screenshot.png)

-To do
+Todo
 ===
 Specific topology and style  for more Lisp data type, such as Hash, Alist, Plist etc.